Prodigy123/SwiftMaster/readme.txt

 To enhance and polish your skills in swift, the most important thing that you have to do is practice, practice, and practice.
-These items that I wrote are inspired by allenwong’s 30daysofswift.
+Love swift, be a geek.